The following is a list of terms that I frequently use throughout this web site (www.chipjonesstudio.com and shop.chipjonesstudio.com).

 Photography Prints – These are prints captured with a digital camera.
 These images are processed via Lightroom/Photoshop in order to bring out the original color, tones and the highest print quality possible.
 For my photography I primarily use a DSLR (Digital Single Lens Reflex), but I also have a photographs captured by other devices, including: mirrorless cameras, mobile phones, and drones.
 My photography is separated into the following genre:

 - Landscape – This is work where the landscape itself is the primary subject.
 It is highlighted through composition, color and shape.

 - Narrative – This is work where a secondary element is introduced to create a story.
 In the visual arts this is often referred to as “narrative art”.

 - Abstract – Abstract Art is work that is non-representational, in it’s purest form.
 It utilizes the formal elements of shape, form, color, and line to create the composition.

-Mixed-Media – Similar to a “Digital Collage” or “Digital Composite” except that the final piece is created with non-digital media such as paper, paint, ink, pencil, photographs, etc. These are one-off pieces and often times converted into a format that can be printed and reproduced as a “Mixed-Media Print”.
+- Traditional Mixed-Media – Work in which the final piece is created with non-digital media such as paper, paint, ink, pencil, photographs, etc. These are one-off pieces and converted into a format that can be printed and reproduced as a “Mixed-Media Print”.